Probing compressed triplet scalars with ISR jets and soft leptons at the LHC: Introduction

 \item The triplet scalar mass spectrum is compressed.
-Hence, the $W^{\pm}$ bosons which are resulting from cascade decays of charged scalars are kinematically off-shell.
-As a result, visible daughter jets and leptons which are generated in the subsequent decays are also very soft.
-Recently, Ref.~\cite{Ashanujjaman:2023tlj} has presented an analysis that targets this parameter space.
-In this work, the authors have focused on a pair of same-sign lepton final states.
-However, we find the combined trigger, which corresponds to the pair of lepton, which is used in their study, to be unrealistic. \item In our work, we use the missing energy $E^{miss}_{T}$ trigger, which is proven to be effective in probing the compressed mass spectra scenario.
-We demand at least one jet with sufficiently large $p_{T}$ from initial state radiation.
-This provide large boosts to decaying particle pairs and also a large $E^{miss}_{T}$.
-For our analysis, we consider one jet and two soft leptons along with missing energy as our final state signature. \end{itemize}
+As a result, the $W^{\pm}$ bosons produced in the cascade decays of charged scalars are kinematically off-shell.
+Consequently, the visible daughter jets and leptons arising from subsequent decays are very soft and fail to pass the LHC thresholds.
+Recently, Ref.~\cite{Ashanujjaman:2023tlj} presented an analysis targeting this parameter space.
+In that work, the authors focused on same-sign dilepton final states.
+However, we find the dilepton trigger employed there to be unrealistic for the LHC.
+Triggering such soft events at the LHC without recoiling against a hard object remains a significant challenge.

-All these reasons motivate us to formulate a dedicated collider search strategy aimed at probing this exclusive parameter region.
-Our study can extend the existing experimental sensitivity of Type-II scenarios beyond existing limits.
+\item In addition, the heavy charged scalars are produced back-to-back, and the missing energy, $E^{\text{miss}}_{T}$, generated from their decay largely cancels out, thereby limiting the usefulness of a large $E^{\text{miss}}_{T}$ as a trigger. \end{itemize}

+In our work, we explore the prospects of probing $SU(2)$ triplet scalars with compressed spectra in association with a hard initial state radiation (ISR) jet.
+The recoil against a hard QCD jet induces an opening angle between the pair of charged scalars, leading to a significant enhancement in $E^{\text{miss}}_{T}$ in the system.
+Consequently, this setup enables the use of an $E^{\text{miss}}_{T}$ trigger~\cite{ATLAS:2016wtr}, which has proven effective in probing compressed mass spectra scenarios in supersymmetric models~\cite{ATLAS:2021moa}.
+To balance the large $p_T$ of the ISR jet, the triplet scalars acquire a boost, rendering the leptons from their decays sufficiently energetic to pass LHC thresholds in conjunction with the $E^{\text{miss}}_{T}$ trigger.
+In summary, our approach exploits an ISR jet in association with missing transverse energy and soft leptons, thereby significantly enhancing the accessibility of compressed spectra scenarios.
+We demonstrate that this strategy can extend the LHC sensitivity well beyond the canonical parameter space explored so far.